infobloxopen/db-controller/docs/index.md

       - [Host]: The optional host name where the database instance is located.
 If the value is omitted, then the host value from the matching InstanceLabel will be used.
       - [Port]: The optional port to use for connecting to the host.
 If the value is omitted, then the host value from the matching InstanceLabel will be used.
       - [Shape]: The optional Shape values are arbitrary and help drive instance selection
-      - [MinStorage]: The optional Storage value requests the minimum database host storage capacity
+      - [MinStorageGB]: The optional MinStorageGB value requests the minimum database host storage capacity

    * status:
       - Error: Any errors related to provisioning this claim.